manujajay/php_laravel_starter_app/README.md

 ### Interacting with the Database

+- Eloquent is Laravel's built-in Object-Relational Mapping (ORM) tool, which means it is already included as part of the Laravel framework.
+There's no need to download or install anything extra if you're using Laravel.
-- Eloquent is Laravel's ORM and provides an easy way to interact with your database.
+- Eloquent provides a simple, elegant syntax for interacting with your database (via just php code).
 - After creating a model, you can use it to query the database in your controllers or other parts of your application.

 #### Retrieving Data